Elected Members and employees of the City of South Perth are committed to the democratic process and the principles of good governance.

 The City’s Code of Conduct sets standards of behaviour for Elected Members, committee members and employees in their duties.
 The code is based on the City’s values of Trust, Respect, Understanding and Teamwork, with the purpose of encouraging ethical behaviour, to foster community confidence in the integrity of local government.

-- Notify the local government CEO in writing within 10 days of any notifiable gift accepted with a value over $200
+- Notify the local government CEO in writing within 10 days of any notifiable gift

 - Refuse to accept any gift valued at $300 or more.